 Schools play a critical role in supporting the mental health and wellbeing of all Queensland state school students.
 The department’s

-Student learning and wellbeing framework assists schools to implement a whole school approach to supporting students’ wellbeing and mental health across the continuum—from universal promotion and prevention approaches to targeted responses to students’ mental health concerns.
+Student learning and wellbeing framework (PDF, 537KB) assists schools to implement a whole school approach to supporting students’ wellbeing and mental health across the continuum—from universal promotion and prevention approaches to targeted responses to students’ mental health concerns.

 Educators, parents, and children and young people themselves all have a role to play as part of a whole school approach to supporting the wellbeing and mental health of all Queensland state school students.

 Click on the links below to access specific information about how to support students’ wellbeing and mental health.

 - strategies for supporting your child’s wellbeing and mental health

 - getting support for your child’s wellbeing and mental health

 Information for students, including: